kevindelord/kevindelord.github.io/_posts/2016-06-06-provisioning-profiles.md

 {% highlight swift lineanchors %}
 $> cd ~/Library/MobileDevice/Provisioning\ Profiles
-$> rm -v `grep -l "com.smartmobilefactory.adviqo.blabablabl" *`
+$> rm -v `grep -l "com.your.awesome.bundle.identifier" *`
 {% endhighlight lineanchors %}

 ### c.
 Install new profiles

-Then when you are done removing all old/deprecated profiles, you can install the new ones.
+Then when you are done removing all old/deprecated profiles, you can install the new ones you downloaded few minutes ago.

-To do so just open them in the finder (select all and double click).
+To do so just open them from the finder (select and double click).

 ### d.
-Set new profiles in Xcode ( + git )
+Set new profiles in Xcode ( + git :octocat: )

-Then you will need the terminal to do the following (select current project and git branch ):

-1. Go inside your current project's directory:
+Before changing the Xcode configuration, create a new git branch (it is _always_ better to work on new branches):

 {% highlight swift lineanchors %}
-$> cd ~/Projects/MyAwesomeApp/
-{% endhighlight lineanchors %}

-2. Create a new branch if needed or just make sure the current one is up to date!

-{% highlight swift lineanchors %}
 $> git pull origin YOUR_BRANCH // <- update the current branch
 $> git checkout -b "update_profiles" // <- create a new branch
 {% endhighlight lineanchors %}

-Open the workspace, check all targets and **set the new provisioning profiles** instead of the invalid ones.
+Then open the workspace and check the targets.

 An invalid provisioning profile appears as hash (`7894212c-6d54-4fec-baa9-a2441fb613c4`) instead of a real and valid name.

-Finally push your changes:
+That means that the corresponding profile is not on your computer.
+Which is good!
+That very one was old and is now deprecated.

+Click on the hash and **set the new provisioning profiles** instead.

+In case you have a long list of profiles, the latest installed are always at the top.

-Check that you just changed the provisioning profiles
+To check that you just correctly changed the provisioning profiles, use git and your new branch:

 {% highlight swift lineanchors %}
 $> git diff
 {% endhighlight lineanchors %}

-2. Git push on your branch
+Finally, push it all to the server and create a Pull Request !

 {% highlight swift lineanchors %}
 $> git add .